-We are a young research group that is applying “systems” and supramolecular ways of thinking to solve problems in catalysis and the chemical origins of life.
+Our research group is applying “systems” and supramolecular ways of thinking to solve problems in catalysis and the chemical origins of life.

 1) Self-organized reaction networks to understand the origin of life